Welcome to the Forums.Group platform. The purpose of this user guide is to tell you all you need to know in order to use the forum with confidence.

 Instead of separate files and photos areas, you can now attach them directly to the post where they are discussed.
 This is much more intuitive than saying "go to the files area and look up this file".
 Learn how to add attachments, here.

 All the same, there are still going to be those members that are used to the simplicity of posting via email.
 On Forums.Group, we are therefore working on an extension to the system to allow posting via email as well, while still respecting categories.
-Development work is still ongoing for this feature that we hope to have working in September 2020.
+Development work is still ongoing for this feature that we hope to have working during November 2020.

 So, basically all you have to do is get used to visiting the forum, instead of your email program, to read the posts and write your own.
 It is not difficult and there is no need to fill your email program with all those posts - they can stay on the forum where they belong.

 You can learn a lot more about using our Forums.Group forums by reading this User Guide and you can also use our Demo Forum to practice using it.

 Logging in to the forum

 First of all, you need to become a member of the forum.
 If it is a new forum you are joining, then you have to first register a username.
 Click here for details of how to do that.

 If your group was migrated to this forum, you will already have an account on the forum and you will be sent login details.
 You just have to login and then you are in.
 If you click on the little 'Remember me' box, you will remain logged in the next time you visit the forum on the same device.